georgezzeng/Articles/README.md

 [Video Example Of Process Below](https://youtu.be/2quR18qo7FQ)

-**Wait 15 minutes after last change to deploy so all previews can be built**
+**If using preview ability wait 15 minutes after last change to make PRs so the preview website can build.**

 Process: